General information

 406

-Operation failed - operation due to the errors, malformed or out-of-range data cannot succeed.
+Operation failed - the operation failed due to errors; malformed or out-of-range data cannot succeed.

 409